 The rule “sets forth standards for developing, implementing, and maintaining reasonable administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of customer information.”

-With the prospect of non-compliance and fines looming, so organizations need to act around the nine requirements and make sure they are in a strong position not only for the deadline but for the future when it comes to protecting consumers’ financial and private data.
-Each of these requirements is two parts, one is an action item, and the second part is the ability to document and follow up on the action.
+With the prospect of non-compliance and fines looming, organizations need to act around the nine requirements and make sure they are in a strong position to protect consumers’ financial and private data.
+Each of these requirements has two parts,; one is an action item, and the second part is the ability to document and follow up on the action.

 Security is a journey, not a destination.
-So, while the December 9 deadline is an important one, this will be an ongoing process for auto dealerships, with multiple of the requirements needed periodic follow ups and adjustments.
+So, this will be an ongoing process for auto dealerships, with many of the requirements requiring periodic follow-ups and adjustments.

 In addition, it’s important to note that while these requirements can seem overwhelming, many can be handled from a business perspective.
 No dealership needs to hire an employee with a PhD in computer science to stay in compliance, and there are multiple third-party organizations that can assist with these requirements.